vtigranv/Front-end-Guidelines/README.md

 $carousel-indicator-spacer:      3px !default;
 ```

-## Don’t overwrite .container width
+## Don’t overwrite `.container` width

-Try to not overwrite .container’s width.
-Try using a grid system instead, or just change the container width in _variables.scss.
+Try to not overwrite `.container`’s width.
+Try using a grid system instead, or just change the container width in `_variables.scss`.
 If you need to decrease its width, just use max-width instead of width.
-In that case, .container from Bootstrap will stay untouched in responsive views.
+In that case, `.container` from Bootstrap will stay untouched in responsive views.

 ###### Bad Code